aporeto-inc/gaia/doc/documentation.md

 | -               | -:                      |
 | Allowed Value   | `None, JWT, OIDC, MTLS` |
 | Default         | `"None"`                |

+#### `claimsToHTTPHeaderMappings (refList)`

+Defines a list of mappings between claims and
+HTTP headers.
+When these mappings are defined, the enforcer will copy the values of the claims to the corresponding HTTP headers.

 #### `createTime (time)`